parsa-epfl/cloudsuite/docs/benchmarks/graph-analytics.md

 Note that any argument passed to the container will be directed to spark-submit.
 In the given command, to ensure that Spark has enough memory allocated to be able to execute the benchmark in memory, `--driver-memory` and `--executor-memory` arguments are passed to spark-submit.
 Adjust the spark-submit arguments based on the chosen algorithm and your system and container's configurations.

 The environment variable `WORKLOAD_NAME` sets the graph algorithm that the container executes.
-Use `pr`, `cc`, and `tc` for page rank, connected components, and triangle count respectively.
-Page rank is selected by default if not set.
+Use `pr`, `cc`, and `tc` for PageRank, connected components, and triangle count respectively.
+PageRank is selected by default if not set.

 All of these analytics workloads require huge memory to finish when more cores are involved.
 As a reference, running `tc` on a single CPU core requires 8GB `driver-memory` and `executor-memory`.
 If you allocate more cores, more memory is necessary.
 You will see the `OutOfMemoryError` exception if you do not give enough memory.
-We recommend giving more than 16GB of memory for each core to minimize GC activities, which should be considered if you are profiling the workload and analyzing its behavior.
+We recommend giving more than 16GB of memory for each core to minimize GC activities, which should be considered if you are collecting the workload trace and analyzing its behavior.

 ### Multi-node deployment